 Amendments to 18 U.S.C. § 641 in 2004, pursuant to the Identity Theft Protection Penalty Enhancement Act, Pub.
 L. 108-2754, 118 Stat.
 833, make clear that a defendant's acts of theft should be considered in the aggregate.
 That is, the amounts for all the counts for which the defendant is convicted in a single case should be combined.
+Section 641 permits the aggregation of multiple thefts to reach the threshold amount of \$1,000, and it converts each misdemeanor into a separate felony.
+See United States v.
+Lagrone, 773 F.3d 673 (5th Cir.
+2014) (en banc).
+A defendant may be charged with a felony for each theft or series of thefts that exceed \$1,000 in the aggregate.
+Id. at 677.
 The addition of the term "thing of value" in describing government property is consistent with a broader desire to prohibit the theft of intangible property and conforms to the original and amended statutory language.
 This statute has long been interpreted as having a broader meaning than larceny at common law.
 See Crabb v.
 Zurst, 99 F.2d 562 (5th Cir.
 1938) (modern theft statutes should be construed more broadly than the common law crime of larceny in order to cover situations not envisioned at common law).

 See United States v.
 Aguilar, 967 F.2d 111 (5th Cir.
-1992) (quoting portions of the instruction and holding that a "hot" check can constitute a violation of the statute as long as the prosecution proves that the defendant intended not to honor the check when he wrote it), quoting portions of the instruction.
+1992) (quoting portions of the instruction and holding that a "hot" check can constitute a violation of the statute as long as the prosecution proves that the defendant intended not to honor the check when he wrote it).
 This instruction was also approved in United States v.
-Pruett, 681 F.3d 232, 247
+Pruett, 681 F.3d 232, 247 (5th Cir.

-(5th Cir.
 2012), and United States v.

 Dowl, 619 F.3d 494, 501 (5th Cir.
 2010) (holding that intent to repay is not a defense because to "steal" means the wrongful taking of property with the intent to deprive the owner temporarily or permanently).
 But see United States v.
 Jones, 664 F.3d 966, 976 (5th Cir.
 2011) (stating without discussion that the government must prove in a § 641 prosecution that the defendant converted Medicare funds with the intent to permanently deprive the United States).

 For a discussion of whether federal funds given to state programs retain their federal character, see United States v.
 Long, 996 F.2d 731 (5th Cir.
-1993) (holding that funds a university received from state agency retained their federal character, as the federal government exercised control over the ultimate disposition of funds).
+1993) (holding that funds a university received from a state agency retained their federal character, as the federal government exercised control over the ultimate disposition of funds).